Sultanate of Ifat: Military

 According to Mohammed Hassen Ifat's infantry consisted of the Argobba people.

+The first mention of the ethnonym "Somali" dates to the reign of Emperor Yishaq who had one of his court officials compose a hymn celebrating a military victory over the Sultan of Ifat's and his eponymous troops.

 People

-Ifat's inhabitants, according to Nehemia Levtzion Randall Pouwels, and Ulrich Brakumper include nomadic groups such as Somalis, Afars and Warjih people whom were already Muslims by the thirteenth century, the Hararis, Argobbas, the extinct Doba and Harla.
+Ifat's inhabitants, according to Nehemia Levtzion Randall Pouwels, and Ulrich Brakumper include nomadic groups such as Somalis, Afars and Warjih people whom were already Muslims by the thirteenth century, the Silte, the Hararis, Argobbas, the extinct Doba and Harla.
 Arabic was Lingua franca but the inhabitants of Ifat spoke Cushitic and Ethio-Semitic languages.

 Ifat or Yifat, once the easternmost district of Shewa Sultanate, is located in a strategic position between the central highlands and the sea, and includes diverse population.
 Its predecessor state Shewa Sultanate is believed to be the first inland Muslim state and by the time it was incorporated into Ifat much of the inhabitants of Shewa land were Muslims.
-According to the chronicle of Shewa Sultanate converting the inhabitants in the area begun in 1108, and the first to convert were the Gbbah people whom Trimingham suggested them being the ancestors of Argobbas.
+According to the chronicle of Shewa Sultanate converting the inhabitants in the area begun in 1108, and the first to convert were the Gbbah people whom J. Spencer Trimingham suggested them being the ancestors of Argobbas.
 A few years later after the conversion of the Gbbah people, the chronicle of Shewa sultanate mentions that in 1128 the Amhara fled from the land of Werjih.
 The Werjih were a pastoral people, and in the fourteenth century they occupied the Awash Valley east of Shewan Plateau.

 By the mid-fourteenth century, Islam expanded in the region and the inhabitants north of Awash river were the Muslim people of Zaber and Midra Zega (located south of modern Merhabete); the Gabal (or Warjeh people today called Tigri Worji); and much of the inhabitants of Ankober, were under the Sultanate of Ifat.
 Tegulat, previously the capital of Shewa Sultanate, is situated on a mountain 24 km north of Debre Berhan and was known by Muslims as Mar'ade.
 The chronicle of Amda Tsion even mentions Khat being widely consumed by Muslims in the city of Marade.
 Tegulat, later became the seat of Emperor Amde Tsion, thereby, making it the capital of the empire.
 The emperor then appointed the descendants of Walasmas as the king of all the Muslim lands.